bob-ros2/rosgpt4all/README.md

 ## Usage
 ```bash

 ros2 run rosgpt4all embed
 ```

 > ~model\
-  Modelname to be used to produce the embedding. it will be downloaded if it does not yet exists locally.
+  Modelname to be used to produce the embedding. it will be downloaded if it does not yet exists locally.\
+  Default: ''

 > ~host\
-  Host name or ip.
+  Host name or ip.\
   Default: 'localhost'

-> ~port:
+> ~port:\
-  To be used port for the Vector DB API.
+  To be used port for the Vector DB API.\
   Default: (depends on used Vector DB)

 > ~location\
   Location of Vector DB.
 Can also be an URL.
-  Depend on the used undelying DB vendor.
+  Depend on the used undelying DB vendor.\
   Default: ''

 > ~path\
-  Path where to store the Vector DB data.
+  Path where to store the Vector DB data.\
   Default: ''

 ## Subscribed Topics